chrisbrandow/chrisBrandowBlog/content/pages/readings.md

 Creative Selection - Ken Kocienda
 Bosch & Waller - Michael Connely
 Heirs Of The Founders - H.W.
 Brands
 Digital Fortress - Dan Brown
+The Girl With The Dragon Tattoo - Stieg Larson

 ### These are books that are nominally in progress

 Digital Minimalism - Cal Newport
 The Power Of One - Bryce Courtenay
+John Muir, A Naturalist In Southern California - Elizabeth Pomeroy

 ### These are books I'd like to read soon